Tap (valve): Mechanisms

 Hands free infrared proximity sensors are replacing the standard valve.
 Thermostatically controlled electronic dual-purpose mixing or diverting valves are used within industrial applications to automatically provide liquids as required.

 Foot controlled valves are installed within laboratory and healthcare/hospitals, as well as in industrial settings where extremely dirty hands operating taps might leave residues on them.

 Modern taps often have aerators at the tip to limit water flow and introduce air in the form of bubbles to reduce splashing.
 Without an aerator, water usually flows out of the tap in one big stream.
 An aerator spreads the water flow into many small droplets.
 In sanitary settings such as hospitals or laboratories "laminar flow devices" are used in place of aerators.
 Laminar flow devices restrict flow and direct the water into a smooth stream without introducing the surrounding air which could contain hazardous bacteria or particles.

 Modern bathroom and kitchen taps often use ceramic or plastic surfaces sliding against other spring-loaded ceramic surfaces or plastic washers.
 These taps exploit the uniquely low value of the coefficient of friction of 2 ceramic surfaces in contact, especially in the presence of water as a lubricant.
 These taps tend to require far less maintenance than traditional globe valves, and when maintenance is required the entire interior of the valve is usually replaced, often as a single pre-assembled cartridge.

 Of three manufacturers in North America, Moen and American Standard use cartridges (Moen's being O-ring based, American Standard's being ceramic), while Delta uses rubber seats facing the cartridges.
 Each design has its advantages: Moen cartridges tend to be easiest to find, American Standard cartridges have nearly infinite lifespan in sediment-free municipal water, and Delta's rubber seats tend to be most forgiving of sediment in well water.

 Backflow prevention

-Most US jurisdictions now require hose spigots, hosebibbs, and wall hydrants to have a vacuum breaker or backflow preventer, so that water cannot return through the spigot from the hose.
+Most US jurisdictions require hose spigots, hose bibs, and wall hydrants to have a vacuum breaker or backflow preventer, so that water cannot return through the spigot from the hose.
 This prevents contamination of the building or public water system should there be a pressure drop.
 In the UK, water regulations require a double check valve; this is often incorporated within the body of the tap itself.